Agricultural Palace: Description

 The eclectic and monumental exterior of the building, featuring two symmetrical wings with portals and a central section with a portal and a classical dome, incorporates a variety of small architectural forms.
-The shape of the building and its borrowings of Empire and Classical architectural elements are reminiscent of the Petit Palais or one of the Hofburg wings in Vienna, and, viewed from the side, to the Vittoriano in Rome.
+The shape of the building and its borrowings of empire and classical architectural elements are reminiscent of the Petit Palais or one of the Hofburg wings in Viennaand, viewed from the side, of the Vittoriano in Rome.
 The author of the project, Leonid Gornik, maintains that the building is not an exercise in eclecticism, neo-historicist, or neoclassical styles, but rather adheres to the true canons of classicism.

 All of the facade's architectural elements follow directly the treatise The Rule of the Five Orders of Architecture by the Renaissance theorist Giacomo Barozzi da Vignola.
-The ornamentation and structural plasticity of the Palace are based exclusively on two architectural orders — the Ionic and the Corinthian.
+The ornamentation and structural plasticity of the palace are based exclusively on two architectural orders—the Ionic and the Corinthian.
 The Ionic order governs the bulk of the building, while the Corinthian is reserved for the main entrance.
 The proportions of both orders have been observed rigorously.
-There is no stylistic license here — nothing ornamental or structural is arbitrarily modified; everything is executed by the rules.
+There is no stylistic license here—nothing ornamental or structural is arbitrarily modified; everything is executed by the rules.